-Landsliding historically has been one of the most damaging geologic processes occurring in Weber County, both in the unincorporated county and in many cities.
-All active landslides and most older slides have been mapped at a scale of 1:24,000 to produce landslide-inventory These maps serve as an indication of maps.
-The landslide inventories, unstable ground. along with slope maps and other geologic data, have been used to evaluate slope stability on a broad scale and to prepare landslide-hazard These hazard maps show areas of maps. landslides and slopes which are potentially (non-earthquake) unstable under static earthquake-induced conditions.
-Separate (dynamic) landslide-hazard maps have not been prepared for Weber County.
-The areas most susceptible to earthquake-induced landsliding are generally those areas most susceptible to static (non-earthquake) landsliding, however, which are shown on the landslide-hazard maps.
-This chapter describes landslide hazards and recommends guidelines for use of landslidehazard maps in land-use planning.
+Landsliding historically has been one of the most damaging geologic processes occurring in Davis County, both in the unincorporated county and in many cities.
+All active landslides and most older slides have been mapped at a scale of 1:24,000 to produce landslide-inventory maps.
+These maps serve as an indication of unstable ground.
+The landslide inventories, along with slope maps and other geologic data, have been used to evaluate slope stability on a broad scale and to prepare landslide-hazard These hazard maps show areas of maps. landslides and slopes which are potentially under static (non-earthquake) unstable Separate earthquake-induced conditions. (dynamic) landslide-hazard maps have been prepared for Davis County by Keaton and others This chapter describes landslide (1987).hazards and recommends guidelines for use of and earthquake-induced landslide-hazard landslide-potential maps in land-use planning.